How Much Does It Cost to Buy a Plane?

 There are also many ways to reduce the costs of ownership, such as co-owning, leaseback options, renting the aircraft out to others, or flight instructing if qualified.
 These all come with advantages and disadvantages, of course, but many pilots find that the costs are much more manageable by implementing one or more of these measures.

 Some people can’t fathom spending such a large amount of money on an airplane they’ll fly once in a while.
 For others, the lifestyle and convenience of owning an airplane become very justifiable.
-It’s a personal opinion and one that, unfortunately, this article cannot solve for you.
+It’s a personal opinion and one that only you can ultimately decide.